SuperspaceLab/ml-qc-pxrd/README.md

-# MLqcdiff: Machine Learning for Quasicrystal Diffraction
+# Machine Learning for powder diffraction of quasicrystals

 Supporting Information for the paper "Deep learning enables rapid identification of a previously unknown quasicrystal solely from multiphase powder diffraction patterns"